joshweir/CKEditorCite/README.md

 The existing [CKEditor Footnotes Plugin](https://github.com/andykirk/CKEditorFootnotes) auto numbers the intext footnote markers (eg: <a>[1]</a>), this plugin offers the following additional functionality:

-1. Allows for footnote markers to be customized to confirm to academic journal in-text citation standards, for example instead of [[1]](#) we could create a marker that looks like this: Laemmli [1970](#).
+1. Allows for footnote markers to be customized to confirm to academic journal in-text citation standards, for example instead of **[1]** we could create a marker that looks like this: **Laemmli 1970**.

 2. In-text citations can be edited, multiple markers citing the same reference, could have different marker text/anchors.